e-khalifa/PlayTable/README.md

 # PlayTable
-PlayTable is a modern gaming platform built with Next.js, Material-UI (MUI), and Zustand for state management.
+PlayTable is a gaming platform built with Next.js, Material-UI (MUI), and Zustand for state management.
 It allows users to play various games, track scores, and compete on a leaderboard.
 The backend uses JSON Server for mock data.

 ## Table of Contents
 1. [📸 Demo](#-demo)